sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

       :throws SomeError: For whatever reason in that case.
       :returns: Something.

+   .. rst:directive:option:: single-line-parameter-list
+      :type: no value

+      Ensures that the function's parameters will be emitted on a single logical line, overriding :confval:`javascript_maximum_signature_line_length` and
+      :confval:`maximum_signature_line_length`.

+      .. versionadded:: 6.2

 .. rst:directive:: .. js:method:: name(signature)

    This directive is an alias for :rst:dir:`js:function`, however it describes a function that is implemented as a method on a class object.

    .. versionadded:: 1.6

+   .. rst:directive:option:: single-line-parameter-list
+      :type: no value

+      Ensures that the function's parameters will be emitted on a single logical line, overriding :confval:`javascript_maximum_signature_line_length` and
+      :confval:`maximum_signature_line_length`.

+      .. versionadded:: 6.2

 .. rst:directive:: .. js:class:: name